hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

 #### Model 1 - Digital Signature

-We all know about how digital signature and how a digital signature verification works.
+We all know about how [digital signature](https://en.wikipedia.org/wiki/Digital_signature) works.

 * Alice wants to send message to Bob, she will send the message, `m`, along with the digital signature, `sig` which he produced using her private key (`A_sk`) in a digital signature algorithm.
 * If Bob (the verifier) has to verify whether the message is coming from Alice (the sender) then he can verify the signature `sig` independently using the same digital signature algorithm which Alice had used to sign the message, without making a call to Alice as long as he has Alice's publickey (`A_pk`).